clingen-data-model/clingen-interpretation/source/getting_started.md

 ---
-title: Getting Started with the Variant Pathogenicity Interpretation Model
+title: Getting Started with the Model
-description: A Gentle Introduction
+description: An brief introduction to the Variant Pathogenicity Interpretation Model's basic structure.
-model: interpretation
+model: variant pathogenicity interpretation

 ---